kmf-lab/steady-state-distributed/README.md

 Aeron configuration (e.g., IPC vs. UDP, IP, port) is passed to the pods via command-line arguments.
 For details, see the [Publisher README](#readme-2-publisher) and [Server README](#readme-3-server).

+### Setup Aeron
+To make use of aeron the aeron media driver must be installed on your machine in order to route messages.

+All the details for installation are found in the platform-specific Readme found in install_aeron folder.

+The default setup is for greater throughput and should be able to saturate a 2.5Gb ethernet connection.
+You can modify the installer to use smaller buffer if you want to minimize your memory usage.
+With the right settings, the aeron media driver can be under 20MB.
+If you need configurations for 10Gb or faster you should review [aeron.io/docs](https://aeron.io/docs/aeron/media-driver/)

 ## Usage

 To run the system: